JongWasTaken/easympv/README.md

 #### Ideas
 - Add a way to optionally install Discord integration after the fact (and possibly more, merge with dependency loader?)
 - Improve images, add variants up to 8k resolution and make it consistent
+- Consolidate Shaders and Colors into Video menu, also add toggle for FPS override and deinterlacing
 #### All TODO items need to be addressed before I can consider declaring this project stable.

 ## License